digitallinguistics/tools/.github/CONTRIBUTING.md

 # Contributing

-Thank you for contributing to Tulip!
+Thank you for contributing to TooLiP!
 Pull requests welcome!

 * [Open an Issue][1]
 * [Preparing a Pull Request][2]